-EDU 529 EARLY CHILDHOOD EDUCATION: CURRICULUM AND ASSESSMENT 3 learning with reference to major early childhood program models and related classroom materials.
+EDU 529 EARLY CHILDHOOD EDUCATION: CURRICULUM AND ASSESSMENT 3

+Emphasis on creating an environment conducive to early learning with reference to major early childhood program models and related classroom materials.
 Methods for assessment will be discussed and utilized with preschool children and programs.
 A research paper is required.